JasonDormier/city_explorer_api/README.md

 Actual time needed to complete: 5 hours

-Number and name of feature: SQL
+## Number and name of feature: SQL

 Estimate of time needed to complete: 2 hours

 Start time: 4:00

 Finish time: 7:00

+Actual time needed to complete: 3 hours

+## Number and name of feature: Yelp and Movies

+Estimate of time needed to complete: 1 hour

+Start time: 4:00

+Finish time: 5:00

+Start time: 6:00

+Finish time: 8:00

 Actual time needed to complete: 3 hours